 Focus on marketing and your niche-related blogging.
-The latter means you may need some basic refresher course in writing (I highly recommend Cathy Presland’s course on Becoming a Writer*) or if you used to write a lot at some point, just look over this fantastic presentation on how to write a darn good sentence.
+The latter means you may need some basic refresher course in writing (I recommend working with Trisha Traughber for that) or if you used to write a lot at some point, just look over this fantastic presentation on how to write a damn good sentence.

 Create an email-marketing campaign: on your website there has to be a sign-up for to allow your readers to get more juicy stuff, discounts, and free materials from you.

 The form is linked to an email marketing campaign, and if you want to get your feet wet in email marketing without being overwhelmed, sign up for my free List Growth Digest course.
 You will love reading her every email, and you will learn more than you will ever need in a language that is understandable to a 5th-grader.